PyCubed-Mini/flight_software/docs/source/firmware.rst

     $ make -C mpy-cross

-Then download the pycubed-mini firmware from `here <https://github.com/PyCubed-Mini/avionics-motherboard/tree/main/firmware/pycubedminiv03/firmware_build>`.
+Then download the pycubed-mini v3 firmware from `here <https://github.com/PyCubed-Mini/avionics-motherboard/tree/main/firmware/pycubedminiv03/firmware_build>`_.
-And then create a `pycubed-mini` folder in the `ports/atmel-samd/boards` directory.
+Then create a `pycubed-mini` folder in the `ports/atmel-samd/boards` directory.
-And place the firmware in the `pycubed-mini` folder.
+Then place the firmware in the `pycubed-mini` folder.

 Finally run the following command to build the firmware